gravitational/teleport/rfd/0125-dynamic-auto-discovery-config.md

 In order to use those types, we must first define them as protobuf types and then import them in `lib/config`.

 This way, we have a single place where we define the matchers properties.
-They are then used for file reading or for defining `DiscoveryConfig` resources.
+They are then used when loading the configuration from file or when defining `DiscoveryConfig` resources.

 Example:
 ```yaml